-- Scroll to the Application settings and enter your New Relic license key.
-You can also define your logtype, which helps you organize and parse your logs.
+- Scroll to the Application settings and enter your New Relic license key].

 - Once the function is deployed, create a Lambda trigger.

-# Clone the repository git clone https://github.com/newrelic/aws_s3_log_ingestion_lambda.git # Install Serverless and the repo dependencies npm install -g serverless npm install # Set the New Relic License Key env variable export LICENSE_KEY=YOUR_NEWRELIC_LICENSE_KEY # Set the logtype (optional) export LOGTYPE=YOUR_LOGTYPE # Set the S3 bucket name export S3_BUCKET_NAME=YOUR_S3_BUCKET_NAME # The S3 subdirectory (optional) export S3_PREFIX=YOUR_S3_SUBDIRECTORY # Choose a name for your new Serverless Framework service export SERVICE_NAME=YOUR_SERVICE_NAME # Deploy the function, specifying the same region as your S3 bucket listed above serverless deploy --region YOUR_AWS_REGION
+# Clone the repository git clone https://github.com/newrelic/aws_s3_log_ingestion_lambda.git # Install Serverless and the repo dependencies npm install -g serverless npm install # Set the New Relic License Key env variable export LICENSE_KEY=YOUR_NEWRELIC_LICENSE_KEY # Set the logtype (optional) export LOG_TYPE=YOUR_LOGTYPE # Set the S3 bucket name export S3_BUCKET_NAME=YOUR_S3_BUCKET_NAME # The S3 subdirectory (optional) export S3_PREFIX=YOUR_S3_SUBDIRECTORY # Choose a name for your new Serverless Framework service export SERVICE_NAME=YOUR_SERVICE_NAME # Deploy the function, specifying the same region as your S3 bucket listed above serverless deploy --region YOUR_AWS_REGION

 - In the left side menu, click Functions.